Live on Base or off Base? Frequently Asked Questions About Military Housing

 You’re most definitely welcome here.
 People moving to Oahu often wonder if they’ll fit in or feel welcome if they live out “in town.”
 Oahu is absolutely a melting pot of cultures and languages, which is often more a source of comedy than tension.
 And Hawaii has a history of imperialism and capitalism that has left some hard feelings.

 However, the military community and the defense industry are an integral part of this island’s culture, lifestyle, and economy, and have overwhelming community support.
 You can’t go anywhere on Oahu without seeing military stickers on cars, service members in uniform, or being offered a military discount.
 So, yes, you’re welcome here.

 Endless options.
 Let’s face it, a lot of military families are not coming to Hawaii by choice.
 And while I understand Ft.
 Bliss summers or Ft.
 Drum winters may be more attractive options (???), Hawaii will be what you make of it.
 So, you may as well try it!

-Living off base, you will feel like you live in Hawaii.
+When you decide to live in military housing off base, you will feel like you live in Hawaii.
 Maybe you’ll be able to afford to live within walking distance of the beach, or you’ll be able to look out at the ocean from your lanai, or you’ll have a great hiking trail or golf course nearby, or meet a neighbor and trade your avocados for their papaya, or find a great sushi spot right outside your condo.
-There are so many options if you’re open to them.
+There are so many military housing options if you’re open to them.

 Off base you’ll have the option of renting or buying a home.
 There are many factors to weigh, but the primary difference is financial.
 With a VA loan, you can purchase a home putting nearly no money out of pocket, and your BAH is then put toward paying down your mortgage.
 This means you’re paying yourself instead of paying a landlord, and as the market improves, your home is also gaining in value.